lauriku/agilejkl-presentation/docker-irl/README.md

 - Process Isolation
 - Versioning of dev and prod environments
 - Lighter and faster than Vagrant
-- Excellent for building Microservices with
+- Excellent for building and testing Microservices with
 - Faster deployments

 Notes: